kelseymhaas/planets/README.md

 Files include:
 mars.txt - Contains notes about Mars.
-pluto.txt - Contains regreat that Pluto is no longer a planet.
+pluto.txt - Contains regret that Pluto is no longer a planet.